Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 Agent developers earn incentives when their agents are used.
 Application developers can mix and match from Coral’s growing library of agents to assemble advanced systems faster and without vendor lock-in.

-In this scenario, you would be an application developer, using Coral Protocol's local mode to build a multi-agent system with open source agents.
+In this scenario, you would be an application developer, using Coral Protocol's local mode to build a multi-agent system by bringing together existing open source agents.

 ### Key Features